azuline/rose/README.md

 release" and "jump to artist" can be expressed as a bash one-liner and integrated into your file manager.

-See [Shell Scripting](./docs/SHELL_SCRIPTING.md) for additional documentation on scripting with Rosé.

 # Learn More

 For additional documentation, please refer to the following files: